Fred Astaire: “Couldn’t I be the fellow who never gets his name mentioned? The one they call a friend? You know, uh, Ginger Rogers and friend?”

 The movie itself was intended as a bit of a departure for Fred.
 Up to this point, critics complained that he was more or less playing the same type of character, and he attempted to change that.
 Obviously, he is a bit of a stalker for the first part of the movie, which may bother some of the ladies, but I’d like to think he makes up for it in the second half, when he is reminded of the war he has to go back to, and tries to help her boss out.
 This is a wonderful movie, and one I do recommend if you have the chance to see it!

-The movie is available on DVD from Warner Archive Collection, and is about one hour, thirty minutes in length.
+The movie is available on DVD from Warner Archive Collection.

 My Rating: 10/10